Restaurant Butter Chicken Recipe

 Skip ahead Jump to Recipe

-Key Ingredients in our Butter Chicken Conquered
+Key Ingredients in This Restaurant Butter Chicken Recipe

-Chicken Thighs: Dark meat stays juicy through the simmer and will not dry out like breast does.
+- Chicken Thighs: Dark meat stays juicy through the simmer and will not dry out like breast does.
 The fat keeps everything tender.

-Greek Yogurt: Works the spices DEEP into the meat and tenderizes as it sits.
+- Greek Yogurt: Works the spices DEEP into the meat and tenderizes as it sits.
 Full-fat’s the only way to go with this one.

-Ginger-Garlic Paste: The backbone.
+- Ginger-Garlic Paste: The backbone.
 You use it twice, once in the marinade and then again building the sauce.

-Kashmiri Chili Powder: This is where that deep red comes from in this recipe.
+- Kashmiri Chili Powder: This is where that deep red comes from in this recipe.
 The heat is nice and gentle, but the color is BOLD – exactly what we like right??

-Kasuri Methi (Dried Fenugreek Leaves): It’s earthy, a bit sweet, it’s slightly bitter.
+- Kasuri Methi (Dried Fenugreek Leaves): It’s earthy, a bit sweet, it’s slightly bitter.
 Hard to describe but you notice when it’s missing.

-Tomato Paste + Fire-Roasted Tomatoes: Depth from the paste, smoke and brightness from fire-roasted tomatoes.
+- Tomato Paste + Fire-Roasted Tomatoes: Depth from the paste, smoke and brightness from fire-roasted tomatoes.

-Heavy Cream: Is going to mellow the heat and really smooth out the flavors.
+- Heavy Cream: Is going to mellow the heat and really smooth out the flavors.

-Butter: Few tablespoons for richness and that perfect finish you see at restaurants.
+- Butter: Few tablespoons for richness and that perfect finish you see at restaurants.

 Wine Pairings